 Any agreements made between the two parties for additional charges should be confirmed in writing.
 This should be within the load notes, or in an email or text.

 Transport Exchange Group does not mediate over additional charges.
-Any disputes concerning additional charges will need to be resolved in small claims court.
+Any disputes concerning additional charges will need to be resolved by members, in extremis in small claims court.

 Cancellation charges cannot be applied if the cancellation was made within a reasonable time of the booking confirmation or if the pickup is scheduled for a future date.
-Members should come to an amicable arrangement if cancellation does occur.
+Members should come to an amicable arrangement should a cancellation occur.

 Any agreements made between the two parties for cancellation charges should be confirmed in writing.
 This should be within the load notes, or in an email or text.

 Transport Exchange Group does not mediate over cancellation charges.
-Any disputes concerning cancellation charges will need to be resolved in small claims court.
+Any disputes concerning cancellation charges will need to be resolved by members, in extremis in small claims court

 Transport Exchange Group does not take any legal responsibility for damaged goods, therefore disputes cannot be raised concerning this.

-In the event that the goods are damaged (in transit both members must exchange their insurance policy information.
-Claims must then be made via insurance providers.
+In the event that goods are damaged (in transit both members must exchange their insurance policy information), claims must then be made via insurance providers.

 Please note: We may revise this policy at any time by amending this page.
 You are expected to check this page from time to time to acknowledge such changes, as they are legally binding.
 Some of the provisions contained in this policy may also be superseded by provisions or notices published elsewhere on our platform.